 Preventing Infections When Your White Blood Cell Count Is Low

-This six-page handout educates people about ways to prevent infection if you have a low white blood cell (WBC) count, which is also called neutropenia.
+This two-page handout educates people about ways to prevent infection if you have a low white blood cell (WBC) count, which is also called neutropenia.
 It explains that illness or treatments such as chemotherapy or radiation therapy can cause a low WBC count, and clarifies that persons receiving cancer treatments should check their temperature twice a day since fever can be their only sign of infection.
 The document provides a list of ways to help prevent infection, including recommendations for personal hygiene and food safety.
 It identifies those symptoms for which a doctor should be called immediately.

 Unless otherwise stated, users may print or download this health information resource from www.healthinfotranslations.org for personal, non-commercial use only.
 All images, logos, trademarks and all other applicable elements are copyright of their respective owners: the Ohio State University Wexner Medical Center, Mount Carmel Health System, OhioHealth, and Nationwide Children's Hospital.